 Your brand has a fingerprint.
 It is the mark you leave on this world.
 Tangibly, it is proof of your actions.
 Intangibly, it is evidence of your vision.
 Over time your fingerprint reveals your pulse, because looking at what you do reveals how you do it which ultimately betrays why you do it.

 Your brand has a voice.
 It what you claim to be and what you claim to do.
 It is the substance, tone, and medium that conveys your claims.
 It is the artful promise of the value you can and will create.
 It is the mechanism by which your brand seeks outs new customers and constituents.

-Do you need help connecting to your culture?
+Do you need help automating and managing your marketing channels?

 Mass emails, HTML and responsive HTML template development, workflow automation, list management, custom subscribe forms, API integrations, drip/trickle/auto-responder campaigns.

 Mailchimp, Campaign Monitor, Sendgrid, Mandrill, Mad Mimi, Constant contact, you name it.